Eating disorders (E.D.) lie.

 Your weight doesn’t define the severity of your eating disorder.

-Yes, some people clinically-diagnosed with anorexia are underweight, but most other cases people with BED, Bulimia or OSFED (previously known as EDNOS) are at normal weight or overweight.
-Furthermore, the weight is the least of the problem and only an ineffective coping mechanism for not being able to express emotions.
+Yes, some people clinically-diagnosed with anorexia are underweight, but, as this study found, in a lot of other cases with Anorexia Nervosa, weight is normal or higher than average.
+People with BED, Bulimia or OSFED (previously known as EDNOS) are usually at normal weight or overweight.
+Furthermore, weight is the least of the problem and only an ineffective coping mechanism for not being able to express emotions.

-The real problem and severity of the illness lies in issues like self-loathing, a lack of self-worth and acceptance, a low self-esteem, anxiety and depression.
-The longer you live with your eating disorder, the more brain and body damage will be caused by it and the harder it is to find the way back up.
+The real problem and severity of the illness lie in issues like self-loathing, a lack of self-worth and acceptance, low self-esteem, anxiety, and depression.
+The longer you live with your eating disorder and trust your eating disorder voice, the more brain and body damage will be caused by it and the harder it is to find the way back up.
 Never think your case isn’t serious enough!
+Your healthy voice is there and deserves to get stronger.

 8. Treatment professionals (Doctors, Dietitians, Therapists) want to make me fat